hashgraph/guardian/Methodology Library/CDM/CDM AMS-III.D/readme.md

 ### Important Documents & Schemas

-**Methodological Tool 03** - Tool to calculate project or leakage CO2 emissions from fossil fuel combustion.

-**Methodological Tool 05** – Baseline, project and/or leakage emissions from electricity consumption and monitoring of electricity generation.

-**Methodological Tool 06** - Tool to determine project emissions from flaring gases containing methane.

-**Methodological Tool 14** – Project and leakage emissions from anaerobic digesters.

-**Project Description** - Project Proponent information, standard project information, methodology information like baseline emissions, project emissions, etc.
+Project Description - Project Proponent information, standard project information, methodology information like baseline emissions, project emissions, etc.

-**Emissions Reduction** – Schema included within the project information form; this is filled out by the project proponent to calculate annual emission reductions.
+Emissions Reduction – Schema included within the project information form; this is filled out by the project proponent to calculate annual emission reductions.

-**Monitoring Report** – The monitoring report is to be filled out based on the monitoring plan mentioned within the methodology.
+Monitoring Report – The monitoring report is to be filled out based on the monitoring plan mentioned within the methodology.

 ### Token(Carbon Emissions Reduction)